mulcmu/esphome-levoit-core300s/README.md

 The acknowledge packet `12` contains the same sequence number, with the payload as `1 30 40` or `1 60 A2` and `0`

 The MCU sends a status packet a few times a second to once every few seconds.
 Frequency increases when controls are operated.
+After firmware update the MCU was way less chatty.
+Only sending updates on state changes.

 `A5 22 1D 16 00 E4 01 30 40 00 07 00 02 01 00 01 64 01 00 00 01 03 00 00 00 3B 01 00`